Bevy-Rust-GPU/example-workspace/README.md

 Uses the workspace root as its asset folder, and hot-reloads `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` via AssetServer.

-The shader is loaded into a custom `ShaderMaterial` material, which composes StandardMaterial with overrides for vertex / fragment shaders and their entrypoints.
+The shader is loaded into a custom `ShaderMaterial` material, which composes `StandardMaterial` with overrides for vertex / fragment shaders and their entrypoints.

 `WgpuLimits::max_storage_buffers_per_shader_stage` is forced to 0 via `WgpuSettings` to ensure a `NO_STORAGE_BUFFER_SUPPORT` environment.

 ### Custom Bevy

-`viewer` depends on [Shfty/bevy:remove-spv-defs](https://github.com/Shfty/bevy), which is the `v0.9.1` tag patched to prevent the rejection of SPIR-V modules when shader defs are present.
+`viewer` depends on [Shfty/bevy:remove-spv-defs](https://github.com/Shfty/bevy), which is the `v0.9.1` tag patched to prevent rejection of SPIR-V modules when shader defs are present.